Your shopping cart

 Think Tank Emergency Rain Cover

 The Think Tank Emergency Rain Cover is the ideal solution for photographers who want to work protected even in sudden rain.
 This lightweight and compact rain cover can be quickly pulled over the camera and Lens and provides reliable protection against water and dirt.
 The transparent window allows an unrestricted view of the camera display and controls, while maintaining access to the dials and buttons.
-Perfect for outdoor shoots, landscape photography or travel - always ready to protect your equipment from the elements!
+Perfect for outdoor shoots, landscape photography or traveling - always ready to protect your equipment from the elements!

 Omegon DUNEDRY moisture absorber